 Aim

 The module is aimed at giving potential Finite Element users basic understanding of the background of the method.
-The objective is to introduce users to the terminology, basic numerical and mathematical aspects of the method.
-This should help students to avoid some of the more common and important user errors, many of which stem from a "black box" approach to this technique.
+The objective is to introduce you to the terminology, basic numerical and mathematical aspects of the method.
+This should help you to avoid some of the more common and important user errors, many of which stem from a "black box" approach to this technique.
 Some basic guidelines are also given on how to approach the modelling of structures using the Finite Element Method.

 Syllabus

-Introduction to Finite Element Methods (FEM) and applicability to different situations
+• Introduction to Finite Element Methods (FEM) and applicability to different situations.

-Introduction to the Direct Stiffness (Displacement) Method
+• Introduction to the Direct Stiffness (Displacement) Method.

-Development of Truss, Bar Element Equations in 2D and 3D
+• Development of Truss, Bar Element Equations in 2D and 3D.

-Development of Beam and Frame Element Equations (2D and 3D)
+• Development of Beam and Frame Element Equations (2D and 3D).

-Development of the Plane Stress element Equations (Constant and Linear Strain)
+• Development of the Plane Stress element Equations (Constant and Linear Strain).

-Accuracy considerations: higher order elements, Isoparametric elements.
+• Accuracy considerations: higher order elements, Isoparametric elements.

-The role of numerical integration and methods used in FE.
+• The role of numerical integration and methods used in FE.

-Practical Considerations in Modelling; Interpreting Results
+• Practical Considerations in Modelling; Interpreting Results.

 Intended learning outcomes